unfinishedideas/codereview5/README.md

-# Pizza Time Pizzeria (Code Review 4)
+# The Super Galactic Age Calculator (CodeReview5)
-#### This was made as an exercise using objects for Epicodus
+#### This was made as an exercise in setting up and working in a modern developer environment for Epicodus
 #### Created by Peter Wells
- _Updated: 11/9/19_
+ _Updated: 11/15/19_

 ## Description

->The purpose of this site is to allow the user to order multiple pizzas with many toppings and calculate their price and display it to the user.
-It uses objects and object methods to accomplish this.
+>The purpose of this site is to take a users age and habits and use this information to calculate both their age on other planets based on their yearly cycle and calculate a life expectancy for them.

 ## Installation

-1. Clone/Download the Git Repository at: https://github.com/unfinishedideas/codereview4.git
+1. Clone/Download the Git Repository at: https://github.com/unfinishedideas/codereview5.git
+2. Navigate to the directory with terminal (or your preferred console)
+3. type 'npm install' to get the appropriate nodeModules
+4. type 'npm run build' to build a distribution
-2. Open index.html in your favorite browser
+5. open ./dist/index.html in your favorite browser

 ## Known Bugs

-* ~~Bug found where if the user deletes a pizza and returns to the order screen they will be unable to pull the correct pizza on the current display.
-Cause has to do with the way updateSelectedPizza() works.~~ fixed 11/9/19
+None at present

 ## Behavior Tree
 ### AgeCalc